 Counselling and Mental Health Support

-- Counselling for emotional and personal support is free to all Brunel students, with appointments available all year.
+- Counseling for emotional and personal support is free to all Brunel students, with appointments available all year.

-- The counselling team is professionally qualified and works in accordance with the British Association for Counselling and Psychotherapy.
+- The counseling team is professionally qualified and works in accordance with the British Association for Counseling and Psychotherapy.

 - The university also runs workshop sessions that are popular with students.